cristiansierraa/InternetSecurity/README.md

 # InternetSecurity
-This was an introduction to computer security in network system.
-Security issues and policies with regards to hardware, software development, database, operating systems and networks.
+This was an introduction to computer security in a network system.
+These security issues and policies applied to hardware, software development, database, operating systems and networks.